 Option and Joint Ventures

-Pursuant to Option and Joint Venture Agreements entered into on March 24, 2020, between Mawson and Nagambie, Mawson has the right to earn an up to 70% joint venture interest in each of Nagambie’s Redcastle and Doctor’s Gully gold properties located in Victoria, Australia by incurring the following exploration expenditures on the each of the properties: AUS $100,000 in the first year and an additional AUS $150,000 in year 2 to earn 25%, an additional AUS $250,000 in year 3 to earn 50% and an additional AUS $500,000 by year 5 to earn 70%.
+Pursuant to Option and Joint Venture Agreements entered into on March 24, 2020, between Mawson and Nagambie, Mawson has the right to earn an up to 70% joint venture interest Nagambie’s Redcastle gold project located in Victoria, Australia by incurring the following exploration expenditures: AUD $100,000 in the first year and an additional AUD $150,000 in year 2 to earn 25%, an additional AUD $250,000 in year 3 to earn 50% and an additional AUD $500,000 by year 5 to earn 70%.
 Once Mawson earns 70% a joint venture between the parties will be formed.
 Nagambie may then contribute its 30% share of further exploration expenditures or, if it chooses to not contribute, dilute its interest.
 Should Nagambie’s interest be reduced to less than 5.0%, it will be deemed to have forfeited its interest in the joint venture to Mawson in exchange for a 1.5% net smelter return royalty (“NSR”) on gold revenue.
-Should Nagambie be granted the NSR, Mawson will have the right to acquire the NSR for A$4,000,000 per property.
+Should Nagambie be granted the NSR, Mawson will have the right to acquire the NSR for AUD $4,000,000.

 Redcastle is located in central Victoria 45 kilometres east of Bendigo and 18 kilometres north of Heathcote.
-Redcastle was discovered in 1859, and named the Balmoral Diggings.
-‘Redcastle’ a name of Scottish origin, displaced Balmoral sometime later.
+Redcastle was discovered in 1859 and named the Balmoral Diggings, later renamed ‘Redcastle’.
 Underground mining continued until 1902.

-Redcastle is a shallow orogenic (or epizonal) Fosterville-style historic high-grade orefield held within a tenure area of 51 square kilometres.
-It is located 7 kilometres along strike from Mandalay Resources’ Costerfield mine and on a parallel north-south structure, 24 kilometres east of Kirkland Lake Gold’s Fosterville mine.
-The northern margin of the claim is surround by a Newmont Corporation exploration licence.
+Redcastle is a shallow orogenic (or epizonal) Fosterville-style historic high-grade field held within a tenure area of 51 square kilometres.
+It is located 7 kilometres along strike from Mandalay Resources’ Costerfield mine and on a parallel north-south structure, 24 kilometres east of Kirkland Lake Gold’s Fosterville mine – two of the worlds highest grade gold mines.
+The northern margin of the claim is surrounded by a Newmont Corporation exploration licence.